kizivat/saas-kit/README.md

 - Update SEO content
   - Update title and meta description tags for every public page.
 We include generic ones using your site name (`src/config.ts:WebsiteName`), but the more specific these are the better.
 - Style
-  - Create a new DaisyUI Theme matching your brand or use one of the built in themes from DaisyUI (see `tailwind.config.js`)
+  - Create a new shadcn-svelte theme matching your brand (see `src/app.css`)
   - Update the marketing page layout `src/routes/(marketing)/+layout.svelte`: customize design, delete unwanted pages from header and footer
   - Style: make it your own look and feel.
   - Update the favicon in the `/static/` directory